 Waharaka Thero: Yes.
-That is true nature.
+That is the true nature.

 Now, if we realize that any existence in this world has that problem, would we desire such an outcome?
-Of course not.

 We believe that we have control over our lives.
 That is, we believe the nature to be of "atta" nature.